pyrocko/pyrocko/doc/fomosto.rst

     # engine since we are going to query a local store.
     engine = LocalEngine(store_superdirs=['/data/stores'])

-    # The store we are going extract data from:
+    # The store we are going to extract data from:
     store_id = 'crust2_dd'

     # Define a list of pyrocko.gf.Target objects, representing the recording